 Even though it’s just soup, it feels like a meal.

 What I love about this recipe is that it can be made with fresh tomatoes like we are using right now, or with canned Roma tomatoes in winter when fresh tomatoes are long gone.
 It can also easily be made vegan.

-Our neighbors have a big basil patch which they’ve generously shared, so I wander over there and pick handfuls of basil to make pesto to go with this.
-But the soup doesn’t need the pest0- it’s just as good on its own.
+Our neighbors have a big basil patch which they’ve generously shared, so I wander over there and a handful of basil to make the arugula pesto to go with this.
+But the soup doesn’t need the arugula pest0 – it’s just as good on its own.

 Ingredients in Tomato Soup:

 How to make tomato soup (in a nutshell):